 Many types of addiction cause significant physical and psychological damage.
 While some detox services may help a person remove the drugs from his or her system in a safe environment, they may not have the resources necessary to address serious medical conditions and co-occurring conditions that impede recovery.
 Malnutrition, sexually transmitted infections, and infectious diseases can make recovery extremely difficult and even dangerous in some cases.
 For example, the symptoms of severe opioid withdrawal may be fatal without medical intervention.

-Medication-assisted treatment (MAT) can include nutritional support during detox, vitamin therapy, prescription medications to manage chronic or psychological conditions, or any other type of medication-based treatment during the recovery process.
+Medication-assisted treatment (MAT) can include nutritional support during detox, vitamin therapy, prescription medications to manage chronic or psychological conditions, and other types of medication-based treatment during the recovery process.

 Medical Assistance And The Opioid Crisis